In

 Meteogram is a graphical presentation of temperature, rainfall, etc., detailed for the next two days and spanning the coming week.
 The following icon marked

-Wetter, contains my collection of nearly all of these weather applications I accumulated when I used to look up the best weather forecast available.
+Wetter contains my collection of nearly all the weather applications I accumulated when I used to look up the best available weather forecast.

 In Utilities, I keep stored useful apps, some of which I described previously.
 Both my iPads are delivered with a camera I never use.
 Don't people simply look ridiculous taking photos with the iPad?
 Should the need for a camera shot with my iPads arise one day, the Camera+ app features more possibilities than the native one.
-Notizen is what is called in English Notes.
+Notizen is what is called Notes in English.

 In the last row, the SPORT1 app and the DB Navigator are known to those who have read my earlier iPad blog.
 New are ReaddleDocs and an alarm clock (Wecker), the latter chosen among a dozen others.
-ReaddleDocs is remarkable for it allows me to view all my files stored in my clouds in a single application.
+ReaddleDocs is remarkable because it lets me view all my cloud files in a single application.

 Besides the old and faithful workhorse